top of page

 In the spring, children and youth can build relationships and connect with others who are experiencing grief through activities such as canoeing.
 At this event, they will work on a commemorative piece for their loved ones and have opportunities to express their grief through art, creativity, and mindfulness in nature.

-Adventure Day Camp ages 10-18 Limited Registratio
+Adventurer Day Camp ages 10-18 Limited Registration

 In the spring, youth are invited on a journey of facing their fears.
 Sometimes our grief journey can be scary, just like a high ropes course, but this obstacle course will encourage clients to take one step at a time.
 This adventure course supports youth in finding healthy ways of working through their grief within a supportive community.